wwog/quickcap/README.md

 Unix/Linux stdio. stderr is log, stdout is data.

+Before the process exits, two messages are emitted:

+- `save_image_to_folder` — indicates the image was saved successfully
+- `copy_to_clipboard` — indicates the image was copied successfully

 ## CI/CD Workflow

 The project uses GitHub Actions for automated builds and releases.
 The workflow configuration is located at `.github/workflows/release.yml`.